SUSE/supportutils-plugin-ses/README.md

 and changelogs happens in IBS with changelogs auto-generated from git commits.
-There's a Makefile in IBS to help with packaging, so once you've checked out the supportutils-plugin-ses package from IBS, running `make` will pull in the latest updates from github, then it's just `isc ar ; isc ci` to commit the change to the IBS project.
+There's a Makefile in IBS to help with packaging, so once you've checked out the supportutils-plugin-ses package from IBS, running `make` will pull in the latest updates from the appropriate github branch, then it's just `isc ar ; isc ci` to commit the change to the IBS project.
 Do check the changelog though and ensure it looks clean, and tweak if necessary.
+For example, you can safely delete entries that are uninteresting to users of supportconfig, such as "Further tweaks to README.md".